 Following the collapse of the socialist system and the start of reforms in the CEE countries, processes in the region became a popular research topic by a number of economists and scientists from leading international institutions such as the World Bank, the IMF and the OECD.

-Indeed, in an overview of academic research conducted on the topic, a 1999 publication of the IMF shows that a large part of the academic research on privatization in the region demonstrate that privatization has brought significant benefits to the CEE countries: increased productivity of enterprises by 3 to 5 times, higher labor productivity, increased production efficiency, and more .
+Indeed, in an overview of academic research conducted on the topic, a 1999 publication of the IMF shows that privatization in the region has brought significant benefits to the CEE countries: it improved production efficiency and increased productivity of companies by 3 to 5 times.

 Overview of the different privatization methods applied in Central and Eastern Europe